les-amateurs/pwnc/README.md

 #### dwarf
 dwarf utilities
-- extract ONLY types from dwarf file

-#### sym
-symbol utilities
-- define new symbols for gdb debugging
-    - relative symbols
-    - absolute symbols
+binja plugin to generate dwarf info on the fly to import into gdb

 #### unstrip
 more comprehensive and usable unstripping cli
 - special case for libc, search popular distros for files that debuginfod misses
 - normal binaries fall back to debuginfod
+- download the ubuntu/debian package to extract other libraries

 #### patch
-nice utilities for patching files
+nice utilities for patching files, patchelf replacement

 ### stuff to steal from pwntools